-While recent discussions of APE have primarily been framed within the global APE framework of \citet{Winters1995}, the concept's importance and utility were first recognised by \citet{Oakey1982} and \citet{Gargett1984b} through the derivation of a local APE budget for a quadratic non-negative APE density.
+While recent discussions of APE have primarily been framed within the global APE framework of \citet{Winters1995}, the concept's importance and utility were first recognised by \citet{Oakey1982} and \citet{Gargett1984b} through the derivation of a local APE budget for a quadratic, non-negative APE density.
 This was achieved by rescaling the budget of temperature variance and linking it to the mechanical energy budget.
-This result was significant for connecting turbulent mixing to the mechanical energy budget, as it possessed a conversion term with kinetic energy and related the APE dissipation rate $\varepsilon_p$ to the dissipation of temperature variance
+This result was significant for connecting turbulent mixing to the mechanical energy budget, as it introduced a conversion term with kinetic energy and related the APE dissipation rate $\varepsilon_p$ to the dissipation of temperature variance:

-In (\ref{APE_dissipation_measured}), $g$ represents the acceleration of gravity, $\alpha$ is the thermal expansion coefficient, $\kappa_T$ is the thermal diffusivity, $\theta$ is potential temperature with mean $\overline{\theta}$ and perturbation $\theta'$.
-The relative importance of diffusive and viscous effects in dissipating mechanical energy can be quantified using the dissipation ratio $\Gamma = \varepsilon_p/\varepsilon_k$, a commonly used measure of mixing efficiency often considered to be close to $0.2$.
+In (\ref{APE_dissipation_measured}), $g$ represents the acceleration due to gravity, $\alpha$ is the thermal expansion coefficient, $\kappa_T$ is the thermal diffusivity, and $\theta$ is the potential temperature with mean $\overline{\theta}$ and perturbation $\theta'$.
+The relative importance of diffusive and viscous effects in dissipating mechanical energy can be quantified using the dissipation ratio $\Gamma = \varepsilon_p/\varepsilon_k$, a commonly used measure of mixing efficiency, often considered to be close to $0.2$.
 Both $\varepsilon_p$ and $\varepsilon_k$ can be used to define the turbulent diapycnal mixing according to the formula